 - In the Site Editor or within a Query block, display a default featured image if the post does not have one set with the Featured Image attribute rule.

 - Using the Site Editor and the Archive rule, dynamically display a call to action in an archive template depending on a specific taxonomy.
-Say you have a post category called “Tutorials”.
-On the “Tutorials” archive page create a banner to promotes your video tutorials on YouTube.
+Say you have a post category called “Tutorials.”
+On the “Tutorials” archive page, create a banner to promote your video tutorials on YouTube.

 How to Enable

 Click on any block in the Block Editor and navigate to the Visibility panel in the Settings Sidebar.
-You will notice a vertical ellipsis icon in the Controls Toolbar.
+Depending on your plugin settings, you will see either a vertical ellipsis or a plus-sign icon.
 See the screenshot below.
-Click on the ellipsis and all available visibility controls will appear.
-Select “Location” and the Location control panel will be added to the selected block.
+Click on the icon and select “Location.”
+The Location control panel will be added to the selected block.

 How to Configure

 Instructions are always better with examples.
-Let’s configure the block to be visible if the current post has category “Tutorials” AND the post was written by “Nick Diego”.
+Let’s configure the block to be visible if the current post has the category “Tutorials” AND the post was written by “Nick Diego.”